New Biden rules for ICE point to fewer arrests and deportations, and a more restrained agency

 ICE officials also canceled Operation Talon, a nationwide operation targeting sex offenders subject to deportation that had been planned in the final weeks of the Trump administration, emails show.

 A senior ICE official said the Biden administration had nothing to do with that decision.
-Speaking on condition of anonymity to discuss internal matters, the official said they had not heard about the operation, but that it was possible that career staffers had planned it and set it aside while awaiting new instructions from the Biden team.
+Speaking on the condition of anonymity to discuss internal matters, the official said they had not heard about the operation, but that it was possible that career staffers had planned it and set it aside while awaiting new instructions from the Biden team.

 The official noted that Homeland Security Investigations, a separate wing of ICE that conducts criminal investigations, has continued investigating sex offenses involving U.S. citizens and noncitizens.

-The leadership change at ICE has made the agency more responsive to the legal and immigrant advocacy groups who were shunned by the Trump administration, emails show.
+The leadership change at ICE has made the agency more responsive to the legal and immigrant advocacy groups that were shunned by the Trump administration, emails show.

-When ICE scheduled a deportation flight to Africa earlier this month, lawyers and activist groups sent urgent requests to political appointees at the White House and the Department of Homeland Security asking them to intervene.
+When ICE scheduled a deportation flight to Africa for earlier this month, lawyers and activist groups sent urgent requests to political appointees at the White House and DHS, asking them to intervene.

-A senior ICE official declined to comment on deportation flights, because they are internal law-enforcement operations.
+A senior ICE official declined to comment on deportation flights, because they are internal law enforcement operations.

-Sirine Shebaya, executive director of the National Immigration Project, a legal aid group, said the new priorities are the “humane and right thing to do,” especially since ICE often arrests people swept up by a police system under scrutiny for targeting people of color.
+Sirine Shebaya, executive director of the National Immigration Project, a legal aid group, said the new priorities are the “humane and right thing to do,” especially because ICE often arrests people swept up by a police system under scrutiny for targeting people of color.

 “Having a deportation system that takes the worst thing people have done and makes that the fundamental criteria for whether to stay or go will continue to separate families from each other,” Shebaya said.
 “The question isn’t really is it this crime or that crime.
 It’s about how we want to relate to people who live here.”

-Shebaya, one of the advocates who called for stopping the Africa flights, said people were being sent to nations where they could be killed.
-Among the recent deportations are a man sent to Haiti, although he had never been to that country, and a woman deported to Mexico after witnessing the 2019 massacre in El Paso.
+Shebaya, one of the advocates who called for stopping the Africa flight, said people were being sent to nations where they could be killed.
+Among the recent deportations are a man sent to Haiti, although he had never been to that country, and a woman deported to Mexico after witnessing the 2019 mass shooting in El Paso.
 Advocates said they should not have been priorities.